Rules of the DiscoverEU contest

 To be eligible, applicants must:

-- be citizen or long term legal resident of one of:
+- be citizen or legal resident of one of:

 - the 27 Member States of the European Union including its outermost regions (French Guiana (FR), Guadeloupe (FR), Martinique (FR), la Réunion (FR), Mayotte (FR), Saint-Martin (FR), Azores (PT), Madeira (PT) and Canary Islands (ES)) or;

-- the third countries associated to the Erasmus+ programme: Iceland, Liechtenstein, North Macedonia, Norway, Serbia, and Turkey or;
+- the third countries associated to the Erasmus+ programme: Iceland, Liechtenstein, North Macedonia, Norway, Serbia, and Türkiye or;

 - citizen of one of the 27 Member States of the European Union as well as legal residents in one of the Overseas Countries and Territories (OCTs) associated with the European Union: Aruba (NL), Bonaire (NL), Curação (NL), French Polynesia (FR), French Southern and Antarctic Territories (FR), Greenland (DK), New Caledonia (FR), Saba (NL), Saint Barthélemy (FR), Sint Eustatius (NL), Sint Maarten (NL), Saint Pierre et Miquelon (FR), Wallis et Futuna Islands (FR).

-- fill in their correct identity card (ID) or passport number or permanent resident number on the online application form.
+- fill in their correct identity card (ID) or passport number or legal resident number on the online application form.

 If awarded, selected applicants can only travel if they: